trip1ech/trip1ech.github.io/cv.md

 - Utilized 1M+ anonymized users’ hiking GPS trajectories to detect high-risk trail segments by analyzing lost patterns, enabling the development of **data-driven hiking risk map** in Taiwan

-- Transformed HikingNotes, a hiking app with 100K+ monthly users, into subscription-based service by conceptualizing new features including user footprint analysis and a walking-time-based hiking network map
+- Transformed HikingNotes, a hiking app with 100K+ monthly users, into subscription-based service by conceptualizing new features including user footprint analysis and a walking-time-based hiking network

 - Launched a 6 month gamified hiking initiative on a newly designed digital platform with 100K+ participants, represented H2U in a Sport Data Hackathon, and **won a TWD$500K prize**